pavlyukm/mlops-proj/readme.md

 {
   "customer_email": "email@gmail.com",
   "product_purchased": "xbox",
-  "ticket_subject": "Xbox is not turing on", "ticket_priority": "critical",
+  "ticket_subject": "Xbox not working", "ticket_priority": "critical",
-  "combined_text": "Please help my console is not turning on and the red light is blinking" }
+  "combined_text": "Console is not turning on and red light is blinking, I want to return it" }
 ```